Transparency is important to us. We have designed our education section just for you. Learning about shiny pretty things just got easier!

-The diamond scale ranges from D (completely colorless) to Z (the start of Fancy Colors).
-Due to the rarity of stones in the colorless range D-F, stones within those brackets sell at a premium, especially when the color is paired with high clarity and ideal cut.
-The color of the diamond will never change in any circumstance unless the colors in the stone are purposely enhanced, so there is no need to worry about the color getting "yellower" with time.
-A majority of our clients purchase the near color, G-I. We usually recommend our clients to stay within I and higher in color just in case you may be more sensitive to color.
-Ideally, H and higher is best.
+The diamond scale ranges from D (completely colorless) to Z (the start of fancy colors).
+The colorless range (D-F) are the most rare and sell at a premium, especially when paired with high clarity and ideal cut.
+The color of the diamond will never change in any circumstance unless the colors in the stone are purposely enhanced, so there is no need to worry about the color going yellow over time.

 Another important factor for a sparkly diamond is the clarity.
 We usually recommend our clients to stay I1 and higher.
 Typically we try to sell most of our products between SI1-SI2 in clarity.
 Inclusions in a stone (an inclusion is any material that is trapped inside a mineral during its formation) interfere with the light reflecting off each of the facets.
-The average consumer buys between SI1-SI2 because it is difficult to detect imperfections with the naked eye.
-Please note, all stones graded are under 10X magnification so a lot of the imperfection plots in the market are exaggerated.
 For minimal eye-visible imperfections, we recommend SI1 and higher for stones that are 1 carat (ct) and over and SI2 for stones ¾ ct and under.
-Anything lower will be obvious to the naked eye.

 The cut is probably the most important aspect that determines the brilliance of the diamond.
 Angles that are cut perfectly give the diamond its brilliant sparkles.
 The cut grade scale ranges from Poor, Fair, Good, and Very Good, to Excellent.